3ds Max Guidelines

 Do not disable Fresnel Reflections.
 Real-world surfaces always have Fresnel reflection behavior, and Fresnel is a built-in component of PBR materials.
 If this is disabled, DCC Importer cannot reproduce a faithful conversion.

-The setting for Fresnel Reflections in a VRayMtl.
+The setting for Fresnel Reflections in a VRayMtl

 VRayMtl: Fresnel IOR lock

-It is best to not disable the Fresnel IOR lock, because PBR materials (as in glTF and USDz) have a single IOR control for the whole material.
+Do not disable the Fresnel IOR lock, because PBR materials (as in glTF and USDz) have a single IOR control for the whole material.

 For the best results, use the IOR value in Refraction to control the combined IOR value.

-The setting for Fresnel IOR lock in a VRayMtl.
+The setting for Fresnel IOR lock in a VRayMtl

 VRayMtl: Refraction IOR